pohacarai0/test-juanmora/README.md

 ➡️ **To report a bug, please [click here to create a new ticket](https://github.com/iMusicianOps/desk/issues/new/choose).**

-📖 We have specific guidelines to help you create effective reports.
+Potential place for feedback form (bottom of each template, specific form) 📖 We have specific guidelines to help you create effective reports.
 Please take a moment to read our **[Contribution Guidelines](CONTRIBUTING.md)** before submitting your first ticket.
 This helps us understand the problem faster!

 ---